-Your flat roofing can suffer damage and leaks at any time of year.
-But with falling temperatures, ice, snow and increased rainfall, every homeowner wants to reduce the likelihood of needing flat roof repairs in the winter.
-Our Coventry-based rubber roofing experts share over 40 years of trade experience, so we regularly advise domestic and commercial property owners on how to protect their flat roofs.
+Flat roofing can suffer from damage or leaks at any time of the year but, with increased rainfall, falling temperatures, ice and snow, every homeowner wants to reduce the likelihood of needing flat roof repairs in winter.
+Our Coventry-based rubber roofing experts share more than 40 years of trade experience, so we regularly advise domestic and commercial property owners on how to protect their flat roofs.

-EPDM roofs have outstanding durability and a hardwearing nature.
-By carrying out regular visual checks and any subsequent maintenance work, you can truly maximise the lifespan of your installation.
+EPDM roofs have outstanding durability and a hardwearing design.
+By carrying out regular visual checks and undertaking any subsequent maintenance work, you can maximise the lifespan of your installation.

-Below, we have listed our top 3 maintenance tips for your flat roofing in Coventry.
-Please note, to avoid significant flat roof repairs, you should perform these at the start of the season, before the worst of the weather has a chance to impact your rubber roofing.
+Below, we list our top maintenance tips for flat roofing in Coventry.
+Please note that to avoid significant flat roof repairs, you should perform these actions at the start of the winter season before the worst of the weather has a chance to impact your felt, fibreglass or rubber roofing.

-If you give water the chance to ingress through your rubber roofing, you run the risk of developing a leak.
-Once this happens, you will require flat roof repairs to prevent the situation from worsening.
+If water penetrates through rubber roofing, you run the risk of developing a leak.
+Once this happens, you will require flat roof repairs to stop the situation from worsening.

-You must always add a visual check of your flashing into any winter roof maintenance checklist.
+You must always add a visual check of the flashing into any winter roof maintenance checklist.
 Even just by looking, you can learn a lot.
 Is it in good condition?
-Does it look secure or is it coming away?
-Can you spot any tears or rips?
-If you note any abnormalities, you should undertake the necessary repairs as soon as possible.
-With expertise in flat roofs, Hart Property Services can meet any requirement.
+Does it look secure or is it coming away at the edges?
+Can you spot any other damage?
+If you see any abnormalities, you should undertake the necessary repairs as soon as possible.
+With expertise in flat roofs, Hart Property Services can meet all requirements.

 Failure to repair damaged flashing can result in widespread problems across the entire flat roofing structure.